barebox/barebox/Documentation/user/usb.rst

   See :ref:`command_usbgadget` -a.
 (Default 0).
 ``global.system.partitions``
   Common function description for all of DFU, fastboot and USB mass storage gadgets.
+  See :ref:`usbgadget_partitions` above for the syntax.
   Both Fastboot and DFU partitions also have dedicated override variables for backwards-compatibility:

 ``global.usbgadget.dfu_function``
   Function description for DFU.
-See :ref:`command_usbgadget` -D [desc].
+See :ref:`command_usbgadget` -D [desc], and :ref:`usbgadget_partitions` above for the syntax.
 ``global.fastboot.partitions``
   Function description for fastboot.
-See :ref:`command_usbgadget` -A [desc].
+See :ref:`command_usbgadget` -A [desc], and :ref:`usbgadget_partitions` above for the syntax.
 ``global.fastboot.bbu``
   Export barebox update handlers.
 See :ref:`command_usbgadget` -b.
 (Default 0).